tshmak/lassosum/README.md

 git clone https://github.com/tshmak/lassosum
 ```

-or just download the [ZIP file][https://github.com/tshmak/lassosum/archive/master.zip].
+or just download the [ZIP file](https://github.com/tshmak/lassosum/archive/master.zip).

 The data for this tutorial is stored in `tutorial/data`.
-However, we will assume you have set your `R` working directory at `tutorial/` with
+We will assume you have set your `R` working directory at `tutorial/` with

 ```r
 setwd("path/to/repository/tutorial")